 In my time as a designer and being a Christian, design and church have gone hand in hand.
-Ever since I can remember wanting to be a designer I set about making posters, bookmarks, postcards and flyers for the church I was in for all kinds of events.
+Ever since I can remember wanting to be a designer I set about making posters, bookmarks, postcards and flyers for my own church and the church at large.

-I remember very well printing so many different designs I’d done that incorporated Bible verse or song lyrics and blue tacking them to my bedroom walls, my wardrobe doors and eventually my sisters wardrobe doors.
-I used so much ink, which obviously mum and dad weren’t happy about, but I just felt happy designing and wanted to use it to encourage others with verses and quotes of love and hope.
+I remember in my childhood, designing and printing so many different images that incorporated Bible verse or song lyrics and blue tacking them to my bedroom walls, my wardrobe doors and eventually my sisters wardrobe doors.
+I used so much ink but I just felt happy designing and wanted to use it to encourage others.

-In time I got better and better and some friends started to ask me to design things for them.
+In time I got better and better and some friends started to ask me to designs for them.
 Eventually I got involved in the youth department of my church and designed posters for all the youth events.

-Once I had my hands on a decent computer (aka a MAC) I was able to learn the tricks of the trade and get rapidly better with the more projects and commissioning I had.
+Once I had my hands on a decent computer (my first Mac) I was able to start learning the tricks of the trade and began getting paid projects.